Bursary Fund Guidance and Process 2019/20 (NOT PG CERT ED)

 The applicant must hold a recognised training post with Peninsula Postgraduate Medical Education or Severn Postgraduate Medical Education and a substantive contract of employment for at least 6 months from the start date of the year of the course for which you have applied for a Bursary.

-Where an applicant is unsure of their place of employment at the beginning of the course evidence must be provided that they will still be registered on a training programme with Peninsula Postgraduate Medical Education or Severn Postgraduate Medical Education.
-Trainees who are out of programme during the year of study for which they are applying will not be eligible.
+Where an applicant is unsure of their place of employment at the beginning of the course, evidence must be provided that they will still be registered on a training programme with Peninsula Postgraduate Medical Education or Severn Postgraduate Medical Education.
+Trainees who are considered out of programme, such as on a career break, during the year of study for which they are applying will not be eligible.

-Where the course to be studied is requested outside the footprint of both Postgraduate Medical Education offices, the applicant must be able to demonstrate that the course is not provided locally or indicate why they have not applied for a course within the PGME geographical boundaries.
+Where the course to be studied is requested outside the footprint of both Postgraduate Medical Education offices, the applicant must be able to demonstrate that the course is not provided locally or indicate why they have not applied for a course within the Deanery geographical boundaries

-It should be noted that the bursary will not be awarded for short courses that should be covered by study leave allowance/entitlement as the overall purpose is to contribute more substantially to prolonged periods of study that study leave allowance cannot cover.
+It should be noted that the bursary will not be awarded for short courses that should be covered by study leave allowance/entitlement as the overall purpose is to contribute more substantially to prolonged periods of study.

 Bursaries will not be awarded for professional membership examinations such as MRCP/MRCS or to pay for application fees for CESR.